A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-We constrained the X-ray luminosity using a 25~ks observation (Obs ID 17186) by the Advanced CCD Imaging Spectrometer (ACIS) onboard the Chandra X-ray Observatory.
-We used {\tt CIAO} version 4.17 \cite{CIAO,ciaoweb} to estimate a credible interval on the model flux for point-like emission at the center of the JWST-targeted image of MRG-M0138.
-The spectral model was a power law with a photon index $\Gamma = 1.8$ multiplied by Milky Way absorption.
-The 90\% credible interval on the (demagnified) luminosity in the rest-frame 2--10~keV band is $L_X = 0-10^{42.3}$~erg~s${}^{-1}$.
-Assuming a bolometric correction factor $C_X = 15.8$ \cite{Ho09}, the credible interval for $L_{\rm bol} = C_X L_X = 0-10^{43.5}$~erg~s${}^{-1}$.
-The X-ray non-detection thus gives a weaker limit on $L_{\rm bol}$ than H$\alpha$ but still implies a low $\lambda_{\rm Edd} \lesssim 10^{-4.4}$.
+We constrained the X-ray luminosity using an archival 25~ks observation (Obs ID 17186) by the Advanced CCD Imaging Spectrometer (ACIS) on the Chandra X-ray Observatory.
+We used {\tt CIAO} version 4.17 \cite{CIAO,ciaoascl} to estimate a credible interval on the model flux for point-like emission at the center of MRG-M0138, in the multiple image that we observed with NIRSpec.
+The spectral model was a power law with a photon index $\Gamma = 1.8$ multiplied by foreground Milky Way absorption, initially assuming negligible internal absorption.
+We fitted the model over the observed-frame energy range 0.5 to 7~keV then corrected the model fluxes to refer to the rest-frame 2 to 10~keV range.
+The 90\% credible interval on the demagnified X-ray luminosity is $L_X = 0-10^{42.2}$~erg~s${}^{-1}$.
+We assumed a bolometric correction factor $C_X = 15.8$ \cite{Ho09}, similar to the $C_X \approx 9$ previously found for AGNs with $L_X$ equal to our upper limit \cite{Netzer19}.
+The 90\% credible interval for $L_{\rm bol} = C_X L_X = 0-10^{43.4}$~erg~s${}^{-1}$.
+The X-ray non-detection implies $\lambda_{\rm Edd} < 10^{-4.5}$, which is consistent with but less constraining than H$\alpha$.
+We investigated the possible consequences of a Compton-thick absorber by adding internal absorption to the spectral model.
+For an assumed column density of $\log(N_H / {\rm cm}^{-2}) = 24$ or 25, we find limits of $\lambda_{\rm Edd} < 10^{-3.6}$ or $10^{-2.2}$, respectively.
+Because the redshift allows Chandra to access hard X-rays, we conclude that the non-detection rules out an active black hole ($\lambda_{\rm Edd} \gtrsim 0.01$), even if it is quite obscured.